ucd-os-fuschia-s18/pintos/DOC_P1.md

 >> A2: Briefly describe what happens in a call to timer_sleep(),
 >> including the effects of the timer interrupt handler.

+Once timer_sleep() is called, it suspends the execution of the calling thread for a set # of 'X' ticks.
+The purpose of the timer interupt handler is to constantly monitor and update threads as needed depending on whether or not they have been asleep for a specific amount of time.
+Once it has, it throws it back into the ready list.

 >> A3: What steps are taken to minimize the amount of time spent in
 >> the timer interrupt handler?

+So instead of analyzing every thread, it only inspects those that are currently asleep.
+This greatly reduces the amount of time spent in the interrupt handler.

 ---- SYNCHRONIZATION ----

 >> A4: How are race conditions avoided when multiple threads call
 >> timer_sleep() simultaneously?

+Once timer_sleep is called, Interrupts are temporarily disabled not allowing for multiple threads to be put to sleep or affected at the same time.

 >> A5: How are race conditions avoided when a timer interrupt occurs
 >> during a call to timer_sleep()?

+Once a timer interrupt occurs, additional interrupts are dissabled at the that time therefore making it impossible for a race condition to occur.

 ---- RATIONALE ----

 >> A6: Why did you choose this design?
 In what ways is it superior to
 >> another design you considered?

+This happened to be the most ideal design when considering all aspects of this.
+The final decision came down to a matter of time.
+Going throught a list of those asleep versus traversing the entire list of all, it greatly reduces the amount of time needed to perform the given task.

 			 PRIORITY SCHEDULING
 			 ===================